 War and conflict in various parts of the world affect many students and employees.
-On this page you will find information about our offerings and guidelines in such matters.
+On this page you will find information about policy and available support in such matters.

-As a state institution, UiS follows the main lines of Norwegian foreign policy.
+As a public institution, UiS follows the main lines of Norwegian foreign policy.
 This applies, for example, to sanctions, procurement policy, export control and travel advice.
-UiS also has its own decisions and guidelines in individual areas.
+UiS also makes its own decisions and policies in specific areas.

 We also have a responsibility to take care of students and employees who are affected by crisis or conflict.
-They are followed up by their faculties or units, and have other offers they can use if necessary.
+They are followed up by their departments, and have access to support services if necessary.

 Below you will find more details on specific topics.